IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/actions.md

 * **Connected triggers** shows the triggers the action is connected to.
 * **Enclosing sequences** shows sequences which use this action.

+You can explore these options later at your convenience.

 ## Invoke actions

+Let's see what happens when we invoke the selected action from the details page.

-3. Click the "Invoke" button to invoke the action and display the resulting activation record.
+1. Click the "Invoke" button to invoke the action and display the resulting activation record.

 ![Invoke an action](images/101-ex5-action-invoke.png)

-4. Click the "Invoke with parameters" button.
+2. Click the "Invoke with parameters" button.

 ![Invoke an action with parameters](images/101-ex5-action-invoke-with-params.png)

-5. Update JSON object with the `name` input parameter and click "Apply".
+3. Update JSON object with the `name` input parameter and click "Apply".

 ![Change action input parameters](images/101-ex5-action-change-params.png)

-6. Click "Invoke" again.
+4. Click "Invoke" again.

 What do you see in the `results` of the activation record for this invocation?